 Few senior dogs suffer from spine problems, so these raised dog food bowls will help them keep their spine straight, making it easy for them to eat.

 Many pet parents lack understanding of their dogs’ problems, especially when they become seniors or are near death because of old age.
-But these simple tips and few listed products can surely help you care for your senior dog.
+But these simple tips and a few listed products can surely help you care for your senior dog.
 Let us know if you have any questions regarding senior dog care.
 Share in the comments below